YelehaUwU/3DEditor/README.md

 ## Features

 - **Intuitive Interface:** The 3D Object Editor comes with a user-friendly interface that makes editing objects a breeze.
-- **Real-time Preview:** See your changes in real-time as you modify the object's properties, ensuring you get the desired look.
+- **Real-time Preview:** See your changes in real-time as you modify the object's properties.
 - **Customization:** Adjust object properties such as position, rotation, and scale.
 - **Export Options:** Deeply integrate the resource into your server per your liking.